 Make your grilling experience the ultimate

 Barbecuing is meant to be a delightful way to feed a family or a gathering of guests.
-If you're a novice outdoor chef or want to try other methods of outdoor grilling, there are grilling tips from experts that can help you enhance the experience.
-Simply find techniques that appeal to you and fire up that outdoor grill.
+If you're a novice outdoor chef or want to try other methods of outdoor grilling, there are tips from experts that can help you enhance the experience.
+Simply find techniques that appeal to you and fire it up!

 Some general outdoor grilling guidelines

-Hamburgers are one of the most common meats cooked on an outdoor electric grill, but if not cooked properly, they can turn out dry.
-Making a small indention in the middle of the burger before being placed on the grill will allow room for swelling.
+Hamburgers are one of the most common meats cooked on an electric grill, but if not cooked properly, they can turn out dry.
+Making a small indention in the middle of the burger before cooking will allow room for swelling.
 Using ground beef that has 20 percent fat will result in juicy and tasty burgers.

 Steaks and grills are the perfect match, but cooking steaks can be tricky.
 Take the meat from the refrigerator and let it warm up for a few minutes for more even cooking.
 Some, but not all of the fat should be trimmed.
 Fat provides the flavor.
-If you want to add salt, do it at the end of grilling.
+If you want to add salt, do it at the end.

 Grilling tips for barbecuing chicken and seafood

-There are numerous ways to grill chicken.
+There are numerous ways to cook chicken.
 It's best to pick chicken that still has skin so you can rub seasoning underneath the skin.
-That will ensure that the seasoning doesn't fall into the grill during cooking and turning.
+That will ensure that the seasoning doesn't fall in during cooking and turning.

 Skinless chicken is best for times when marinade is used.
 All fat should be trimmed before cooking.
 Unlike steak, fat does nothing to make chicken juicier.
 Chicken - especially boneless, skinless breast fillets - needs to be watched closely, because overcooked poultry turns very dry.

-Seafood on the outdoor grill is a healthy choice.
-Never cook frozen seafood on the grill; make sure it's completely thawed.
+Seafood on the grill is a healthy choice.
+Never cook frozen seafood; make sure it's completely thawed.
 Thin fish fillets should be wrapped in foil or placed on top of foil to keep the fish from falling apart.

 Salmon is excellent on the outdoor grill, and it takes just a few minutes per side to cook.
 Shrimp, on the other hand, is more difficult, because there's a risk of overcooking it.
-Jumbo shrimp or precooked shrimp needs just to be warmed up on the outdoor grill.
+Jumbo shrimp or precooked shrimp needs just to be warmed up.
 To find out if fish is done, check the middle for an opaque color and you'll get your answer.